gravitational/teleport/web/packages/design/README.md

 ## Typography

-Here are some general rules for using typography in our web app and Teleterm:
+Here are some general rules for using typography in our apps:

 ### General order of preference